-Our forward-looking statement applies to custom supplement permission set licenses, user license restrictions, and partner business org provisioning.
+Our forward-looking statement applies to partner business org provisioning.
 Make your purchasing decisions based on currently available technology.

 Before you dig into this material on the Partner Licensing Platform, we recommend that you take the Salesforce Licensing Trailhead module for an overview of licensing at Salesforce.